St. James Ministries

 • Acolytes, typically youth 12 to 18 years old, carry the cross and torches in procession, light the altar candles and assist during communion.

-• Chalice Bearers administer the chalice of wine to worshipers during communion.
+Chalice Bearers administer the chalice of wine during communion.

 Christian Formation

-• Sunday Forum and Family Faith Sunday are adult Christian Formations, featuring a guest speaker on any range of topics.
-Help by suggesting topics/speakers.
+• Sunday Forum features a guest speaker on any range of topics.

-• Order of the Daughters of the King is an international religious order for women in the Episcopal Church devoted to prayer, service and evangelism.
-Meeting the 2nd Saturday at 10 a.m. in the Parish Hall.
-Contact: Melinda Zuber zubermelinda@gmail.com
+• Order of the Daughters of the King is an international religious order for women devoted to prayer, service and evangelism.
+Second Saturday at 10 a.m. in the Parish Hall.

 Parish Life

-• Supper Clubs are monthly gatherings of six to eight people over a meal hosted by parishioners in their homes.
+• Supper Clubs are monthly gatherings over a meal hosted by parishioners in their homes.

-• He-brews Fellowship is a gathering of families and friends to reflect on the Sunday lectionary readings while enjoying local craft brew (lemonade for the kids).
+is a gathering of parishioners at B52 Brewery, a time to reflect on the Sunday scripture readings while enjoying local craft brew (lemonade for the kids).

 Family Ministries